TunnelBear Review (2022) | Nice and User-friendly, but no Netflix or Torrents

 The user-friendliness of the TunnelBear software is great.
 As a user, you aren’t overloaded with options and settings.
 Choosing a server location and connecting to the server can be done by pushing one button.

 As you can see above the TunnelBear software is very clear.
 What you see is what you get.
-Apart from maybe some small extra options, what you see in the picture above is all you need.
+Apart from maybe some extra options, what you see in the picture above is all you need.

 Pricing and methods of payment

 TunnelBear isn’t the cheapest VPN but it isn’t the most expensive VPN either.
-TunnelBear asks $4,17 a month if you get their subscription for a year.
+TunnelBear asks for $4,17 a month if you get their subscription for a year.
 They also have a free option.
 The downside to this free plan is that you only get 500 MB of data.
-This amount won’t last you long enough to watch a movie, so for most of us the free subscription isn’t an option.
+This amount won’t last you long enough to watch a movie, so for most of us the free subscription isn’t a viable option.

 As you can see in the picture above, TunnelBear has the following prices for their subscriptions.

 - A free subscription with a 500MB data limit

 - A monthly subscription for $9,99 a month

 - A yearly unlimited subscription for $59.88 a year or $4.99 a month